Flipping money, or spending money on some sort of asset and then reselling it for profit, is one of the oldest side hustles in the books.

 The bottom line is that real estate doesn’t have to be exclusive to millionaires; you can flip your money through it even with small amounts of starting cash.

-This is a very common way to get into flipping, and like retail arbitrage, you can focus on reselling popular products to people in your city.
+Flipping stuff you already own is a very common way to get into flipping.
+Like retail arbitrage, you can focus on reselling popular products to people in your city.

 Popular marketplaces to resell stuff includes:

 - Mercari: One of the best selling apps if you want to sell a variety of products and manage things from your smartphone.